 At the same time, all students practice the essential skills of silent and oral reading, spelling, handwriting, and typing on a daily basis.
 Eventually, the individual’s skill level catches up with the mind’s capacity to know.

 In this way, the mind of the child is nurtured while basic skills are gradually mastered.

-The child who struggles with the mechanics of handwriting or spelling is not hampered by this limitation, but has the option to dictate narrations until these basic skills improve.
+The child who struggles with the mechanics of handwriting or spelling is not hampered by this limitation, but has the option to dictate narrations until basic skills improve.

-Charlotte Mason’s gentle art of learning meets students exactly where they are, inspires them with the our best books, and encourages them to take delight in mastering new skills along the way.
+Charlotte Mason’s gentle art of learning meets students exactly where they are, inspires them with our best books, and encourages them to take delight in mastering new skills along the way.